 PRO TIP

-When you create folders for your knowledge base s, it is easier to navigate and maintain if the folders are in-sync with the Category and Subcategory of your knowledge base.
+When you create folders for your knowledge base files, it is easier to navigate and maintain if the folders are in-sync with the Category and Subcategory of your knowledge base.

 Adding subfolders